okonomichiyaki/supercat/000-SUPERCAT.md

 Each bot will have a grievance counter matching the colors of all other bots and players.
 For instance, in a game with 1 player and 3 bots, a bot using the red pieces will track grievances in white, blue, and yellow.
 At the beginning of the game, the value of these is all zero.

 Certain actions taken against a bot, by a player or other bot, will result in a grievance.
 The target of the action will gain one or more grievance matching the source.
-Each of the following results in a the target gaining one grievance:
+Each of the following results in the target gaining one grievance:

 * Battle action with bot as the defender
 * destroy one or more bot pieces (limit 1 per action)